top of page

 Lancashire School Library Service

-This year we have subscribed to Lancashire School Library Service.
-This means that we will have an extra 820 books in school that we have loaned including topic books, poetry books, class novels and reading for pleasure books.
+We subscribe to the Lancashire School Library Service.
+This means that we will have extra books in school that we have loaned including topic books, poetry books, class novels and library books.

-In the Spring term every child in school will get the chance to visit the library bus and exchange one of the books to a book of their choice.
+In the Spring term children in school will get the chance to visit the library bus and exchange one of the books to a book of their choice.